Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 If you want to use the automation script:
 1. On Windows run PowerShell and navigate to the root of the cloned directory
 1. In PowerShell run:

    ```PowerShell
    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
    ```

 1. Run the script to create your Azure AD application and configure the code of the sample application accordingly.

    ```PowerShell
    .\AppCreationScripts-WtihCert\Configure.ps1
    ```

    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts-WithCert/AppCreationScripts.md)

 If you don't want to use this automation, follow the following steps:

 ### (Optional) Create a self-signed certificate

 To complete this step, you will use the `New-SelfSignedCertificate` Powershell command.
-You can find more information about the New-SelfSignedCertificat command [here](https://docs.microsoft.com/en-us/powershell/module/pkiclient/new-selfsignedcertificate).
+You can find more information about the New-SelfSignedCertificate command [here](https://docs.microsoft.com/en-us/powershell/module/pkiclient/new-selfsignedcertificate).

-1. Open PowerShell and run New-SelfSignedCertificate with the following parameters to create a self-signed certificate in the user certificate store on your computer:
+1. Open PowerShell and run `New-SelfSignedCertificate` with the following parameters to create a self-signed certificate in the user certificate store on your computer:

     ```PowerShell
     $cert=New-SelfSignedCertificate -Subject "CN=DaemonConsoleCert" -CertStoreLocation "Cert:\CurrentUser\My"  -KeyExportPolicy Exportable -KeySpec Signature